-As part of their skill development, EEP participants are responsible for running the YWCA’s Front Office, the Other Bank (community hygiene product bank) and Kathleen’s Closet (professional clothing boutique).
-Some participants choose to move into our bookkeeping track which trains them as professional bookkeepers and results in paid bookkeeping contracts.
+As part of their skill development, EEP participants are responsible for running the YWCA’s Front Office and Kathleen’s Closet (professional clothing boutique).
 Through their work, and with the support of the Comcast Learning Lab, participants gain strong digital literacy, organization and communication skills necessary in all professional sectors.